Technical library / EV Infrastructure

 What to Look for in an RFID Charging Card

 Not all RFID charging cards are created equal.
 When evaluating options for your fleet or business, consider the breadth of network coverage first.
-Cards connected to major roaming hubs like Hubject or Gireve will work at the largest number of stations.
+Cards connected to major roaming hubs like a roaming provider or a roaming provider will work at the largest number of stations.
 Check whether the card supports both AC and DC charging, since many fleet vehicles need fast DC charging on highways but use slower AC chargers at depots or workplaces.

 Billing transparency matters, too.
 Some roaming agreements add markup fees on top of the CPO's base rate, which can erode savings.
 Look for providers that offer pass-through pricing or clearly disclose roaming surcharges.
 Finally, evaluate the management portal.
 The best fleet RFID solutions provide real-time dashboards, per-driver spending limits, customizable alerts, and exportable reports that integrate with existing fleet management software.